 Over its lifetime, large portions of the property have been unoccupied, and as such, a lot of restoration work is required.
 This might be a slight understatement.
 The rooms are empty for the most part, and a tour is certainly a different experience to many of the other properties on this list.
 Still, I absolutely urge you to visit if you can, the vast scale of the property is just incredible to behold, and the people who work here are deeply passionate about Wentworth.

 If you’re interested in learning more about the history of the family and house, Jess recommends the book “Black Diamonds”, which charts the rise and fall of the Fitzwilliam family, previous owners of the house.
+Jess has also written a mind-bogglingly comprehensive post all about visiting Wentworth Woodhouse, which you should definitely check out.
 Then, book your tour on the official website and get yourself along to this stunning property.

 Another property makes the list with a link to Winston Churchill.
-In fact, we’ve recently visited so many Churchill sites that Jess is planning a whole post on sites linked to the man.
+In fact, we’ve recently visited so many Churchill sites that Jess has written a whole post dedicated to visiting Winston Churchill sites in England.

 In this case, Chartwell House was Churchill’s home, from when he and his wife Clementine purchased it in 1922, through to Sir Winston’s death in 1965, at which time Clementine presented it to the National Trust, who still own and look after the property today.

 This is certainly not as grand or ostentatious a property as many of the others on this list.
 Whilst a property has been on the estate since the 16th century, the Churchill’s made so many changes upon their purchase that it’s essentially completely transformed.
 This is actually a good thing, because the 19th century version of the property was not favourably thought of.